 Action Wellbeing is only one of the Action Support Roles.
-Listed below are other roles that as an Action Wellbeing person (especially if you are coordinating Action Wellbeing for a larger action) it may be worth knowing about.
+Listed below are other roles that as an Action Wellbeing person (especially if you are coordinating Action Wellbeing for a larger action) it will be helpful to know about.

 Action Coordinator (NOT the same as an 'organiser' in legal terms) - An excellent communicator, verbally and electronically.
 Making sure everyone is in the loop and giving the action go-ahead in the moment.
 Need to think on their feet and be strategically responsive.
 Advised to not risk arrest and have a back-up co-ordinator.
 Could have one co-ordinator's phone that is passed on if switching roles.
 On the ground it is useful to have 3 people in this role, to make quick decisions via consensus together, or individually if the need arises.
-But ahead of time important to have one person bottom-lining the project.
+Ahead of time it is important to have one person bottom-lining/as final decision maker for the project.